daar/opsim-website/pages/01.home/04._community/containers.md

 |---|---|---|----|
 | <a href="https://github.com/daar/pmake">GitHub</a> | Forum  | <a href="./blog">Blog</a> | <a href="./documentation">Documentation</a> |

-You can now support the OpSim community and keep development going strong by becoming a backer or a sponsor.
+You can support the OpSim community and keep development going strong by becoming a patron of the project.
 The funds are used to keep the website up and running, and allows coders from the community to work on support issues or on sustained development.

 <center>
 <a href="https://www.patreon.com/bePatron?u=9431000" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>